How to buy the best DAB radio

 Make sure you're not influenced by cost, style or brand alone when deciding on a radio, as you could easily end up with one you'll regret buying.
 Some budget, fashion or nostalgia-focused radios in particular may look great, but can have tinny sound and awkward menus and buttons that are a frustrating pain to use.
 We’ve also found a surprising number of disappointing radios from the biggest brands.

-The best DAB radios to buy in 2019
+What are the best DAB radios to buy?

 The best DAB radios sound great, with crystal-clear speech, easy-to-read displays and simple buttons and menus.
 The worst radios sound dull, tinny and lifeless, with muffled speech.
 Below we’ve selected some of the very best models on the market, recommended by our discerning expert listening panel with decades of experience between them.